aleksanderw1992/angular4-bootstrap/README.md

 # BookStore
-This is a pet project showing skills in Angular4, Bootstrap4, SASS, Flexbox and other small libraries.
+This is a pet project showing skills in Angular4, Bootstrap, SASS, Flexbox and other small libraries.
 It demands additional effort and my todo list includes:
 * Now CRUD operations are made without any solid API and are done using localStorage.
 I will go for NodeJS as backend later
 * Auth module is mocked - no passwords are stored
 * Small UI improvements will be